QualityHU/MDTest/README.md

 - Can run in GUI-less headless mode also
 - Fully configurable by standard .NET configuration section

-## Building The Solution

-You will need Nuget installed on your computer.

-The first time you build the solution, Nuget will fetch the required packages.
-(If it fails to do this you may have to right click on the solution and enable "Nuget Restore".) and then rebuild the solution again.
-This time it should work.

 ## [Getting Started](docs/GettingStarted.md)

 To get an instant picture how can you utilize NUnitBenchmarker please read the [Getting Started](docs/GettingStarted.md) section